neilk/octopress-flickr/README.md

 ## Fancybox

-While this plugin can be used standalone it is far superior with Fancybox.
+While this plugin can be used standalone it is far superior with the JavaScript image and gallery framework [Fancybox](http://fancyapps.com/fancybox/).
 (Instructions pending)